telerik/tekom-2017roadshow/workshop/washing-dishes/solution.md

-# Wash the Dishes in the Dishawasher
+# Wash the Dishes in the Dishwasher

 ## Prerequisites